Skip to Content

 Also located in the Nimman area, this place was clearly built for expats or tourists.
 It looked much nicer than the other places, was super busy, and much more expensive than the two above.
 However, their khao soi was pretty good, and they have a huge variety of khao sois.
 They had softshell crab, tofu, etc. so if you’re looking to try various kinds of khao soi, I recommend this.

 There may be a time when you get sick of Thai food or khao soi… okay, you’ll never get sick of khao soi, but change is good, right?
-If so, head to Rajdarbar Indian Restaurant for some tasty Indian food.
+If so, head to Rajdarbar Indian Restaurant for some Indian food.
+I used to love and recommend the Kebab House, but they’ve since closed, so this is a highly rated spot for Indian food if you’d like to try that.

 Where to Drink in Chiang Mai